ghyman-oreilly/orm-epub-to-speech/README.md

 - Convert Markdown content to speech files using OpenAI's TTS API
 - Process EPUBs to speech in a single command
 - Customizable voice selection
-- Support for large files by splitting content into manageable sections
+- Support for large files by chunking them and then reassembling the resulting audio
+- Suitable for HTMLBook specifically: Only chapter-level sections with specific data-types are retained ('chapter', 'preface', etc.)
+- Headings after the first in a chapter are promoted, to keep chapter content together

 ## Installation